StephanPartzsch/objective-c-style-guide/README.md

 ```objc
 self.productsRequest = [[SKProductsRequest alloc] initWithProductIdentifiers:productIdentifiers];
 ```
-**???** A long line of code like this should be carried on to the second line adhering to this style guide's Spacing section (two spaces).
+A long line of code like this should be carried on to the second line adhering to this style guide's Spacing section (1 tab).
 ```objc
 self.productsRequest = [[SKProductsRequest alloc]
   initWithProductIdentifiers:productIdentifiers];